 This list will prioritize proper fit above all else, because if it doesn’t fit correctly, it’ll just end up in the trash.
 This list will not, for example, emphasize long-term durability, because if you throw it out by the end of the day, it’s not really that durable anyway.
-It also won’t emphasize fabric type, because as long as it fits correctly, I consider it worthy of inclusion here, though I’ll discuss different fabric choices if they’re available.
+It also won’t emphasize fabric type, because as long as it fits correctly, I consider it worthy of inclusion here, though I’ll discuss different fabric choices if they’re available (and you can check out a dedicated list of travel-friendly options here).
 I’m also including some honorable (and dishonorable) mentions here too, listed just after the ones they most closely resemble.

 Okay, let’s begin!

 Again, these are gusseted designs, and should only be worn by “growers,” AKA guys who are small up front when not in use.
 If you’re a “shower,” skip down to the next section.

 This is by far the best budget option I’ve found out there.
 If you have no interest in spending $30 on a pair of underwear, look no further than Uniqlo.
 At $5 each, their Supima cotton boxer briefs are so affordable that you could buy several dozen of them without any real trouble, and they are quite good.

 Not perfect.
 But good.
 They have a 3D front panel and a body-hugging fit, just-long-enough legs, and high-quality construction, especially considering the price.
 If you don’t need a Ferrari, you’ll be perfectly happy with them, and you’ll probably never bother looking at anything else.